 Alparslan Bayraktar

 Alparslan Bayraktar (born 1975) is a Turkish academic, engineer, and politician.
-He has served as the Minister of Energy and Natural Resources since 2023, Prior to this role, he held several senior positions within the ministry, including Deputy Minister and Commissioner of the Energy Market Regulatory Authority.[1]
-Since 2015, Bayraktar has been the chair of the World Energy Council Turkey and, since 2018, the Istanbul Center for Regulation.[2][3]
+He has served as Minister of Energy and Natural Resources since 2023.
+Before this role, he had held several senior positions within the ministry, including commissioner of the Energy Market Regulatory Authority and Deputy Minister.[1]
+Since 2015, Bayraktar has been the chair of the World Energy Council for Turkey and, since 2018, the Istanbul Center for Regulation.[2][3]
 Early life and educationBayraktar was born on July 9, 1975, in Kırıkhan, Hatay Province, Turkey.
 His family was originally from Trabzon but later moved to Ankara, where he completed his education.
-Bayraktar earned a B.Sc. in Mechanical Engineering from Istanbul Technical University and an M.A. in International Relations from Tufts University in Massachusetts.[4]
-He also obtained an LL.M. in Law and Economics from Bilkent University in Ankara.[5]
-Bayraktar received his Ph.D. in Energy, Environmental Economics, and Policy from Middle East Technical University (METU) in Turkey, focusing his research on "A Multidimensional Analysis of Turkish-German Low Carbon Energy Transitions."[6]
+Bayraktar holds a Bachelor's Degree in Science in Mechanical Engineering from Istanbul Technical University, a Master's Degree in Arts, and some education in International Relations from Tufts University in Massachusetts.[4]
+He also obtained a Master's Degree in Law and Economics from Bilkent University in Ankara.[5]
+He received his PhD in Energy, Environmental Economics, and Policy from Middle East Technical University (METU) in Turkey, focusing his research on "A Multidimensional Analysis of Turkish-German Low Carbon Energy Transitions."[6]
 Career

 |